-- i. per UNI port basis - ii. per UNI port + per customer VLAN - iii. per UNI port + 802.1p bits (If required by purchaser) - iv. per UNI port + per customer VLAN + 802.1p bits.
+- per UNI port basis - per UNI port + per customer VLAN

+- per UNI port + 802.1p bits (optional) - per UNI port + per customer VLAN + 802.1p bits.

-- c.
-There shall be per-customer service queuing, scheduling, accounting and filtering. - d.
-There shall be classification of high-speed Internet (HSI) based on source network address or IEEE 802.1p marking that shall allow QoS information to be propagated to upstream or downstream nodes. - e.
+There shall be per-customer service queuing, scheduling, accounting and filtering.

+HSI content differentiation based on 802.1p & DSCP.
+Each queue shall have individual CIR/PIR and shaping."

 The ONU nodes shall be capable of scheduling and queuing functions on per-service, per-subscriber basis, in addition to performing packet classification and filtering based on layer 2 fields.

-f.
 Each subscriber interface shall provide at least three dedicated queues.
 In addition to per-service rate limiting for HSI services, each subscriber's traffic can be rate-limited as an aggregate using a "bundled" service policy.

 This shall allow different subscribers to receive different service levels independently and simultaneously.
 It shall also be necessary for the combined bandwidth of all the services to be scheduled to an overall rate limit to allow multicast traffic to be delivered to subscribers further downstream, and thus avoid further complex queuing and scheduling of traffic in the ONU.

-g.
 Downstream QoS enablement